-Fixed Income Risk.
-The issuer of a fixed income security may not be able to make interest and principal payments when due.
-Generally, the lower the credit rating of a security, the greater the risk that the issuer will default on its obligation.
+Fixed Income Securities.
+Fixed income securities are subject to the risk of the issuers or a guarantor's inability to meet principal and interest payments on its obligations and to price volatility.
 If a rating agency gives a debt security a lower rating, the value of the debt security will decline because investors will demand a higher rate of return.
 As nominal interest rates rise, the value of fixed income securities is likely to decrease.
 A nominal interest rate is the sum of a real interest rate and an expected inflation rate.

 Municipal Securities Risk.
 The value of municipal obligations can fluctuate over time, and may be affected by adverse political, legislative and tax changes, as well as by financial developments that affect the municipal issuers.
-Because many municipal obligations are issued to finance similar projects by municipalities (e.g., housing, healthcare, water and sewer projects, etc.), conditions in the sector related to the project can affect the overall municipal market.
+Because many municipal obligations are issued to finance similar projects by municipalities (e.g., housing, healthcare, water, and sewer projects, etc.), conditions in the sector related to the project can affect the overall municipal market.
 Payment of municipal obligations may depend on an issuer's general unrestricted revenues, revenue generated by a specific project, the operator of the project, or government appropriation or aid.
 There is a greater risk if investors can look only to the revenue generated by the project.
 In addition, municipal bonds generally are traded in the "over- the-counter" market among dealers and other large institutional investors.
 From time to time, liquidity in the municipal bond market (the ability to buy and sell bonds readily) may be reduced in response to overall economic conditions and credit tightening.